HINRICH SCHOLARSHIPRMIT University

 “In increasingly uncertain times, the Master of Global Trade program and its scholars have shown resilience, adaptability and a willingness to support each other.”

-He earned a bachelor’s degree in Philosophy, Politics and Economics at Yale-NUS College in 2018 and studied Economics and Comparative Politics at Universidad Carlos III de Madrid in 2016.
+He earned a bachelor’s degree in philosophy, politics and economics at Yale-NUS College in 2018 and studied economics and comparative politics at the Universidad Carlos III de Madrid in 2016.
+As a Hinrich Global Trade Leader Scholar, Sebastian earned a Master of Global Trade at RMIT University Vietnam in 2021.

 During the COVID-19 pandemic, businesses, especially the micro, small and medium enterprises (MSME) throughout the Asia region, have found themselves with sub-optimal skills, knowledge and trade networks.